Skip to main content

 Handheld Daemon

 Handheld Daemon is a project that aims to provide utilities for managing handheld devices.
 It features a fully functional controller emulator that exposes gyro, paddles, LEDs and QAM across Steam, RPCS3, Dolphin and others.
-In addition, it features TDP controls for Ryzen devices (beta) and manufacturer TDP controls for the Legion Go.
+In addition, it features TDP controls all Ryzen devices and bespoke manufacturer controls for the Legion Go and ROG Ally.
 It brings all supported devices up to parity with Steam Deck.
 Read supported devices to see if your device is supported.

 Current Features: